Now you’ve mastered the basics, it’s time to learn about some of Select’s advanced features.

 Press the [SPACEBAR] again to leave zoom mode and return to standard mode where the image fits to your screen size.

-Press [/] to open and close the The Close-Ups panel, or click the tab on the right.
+Press [/] to open and close the The Close-Ups panel in Face Mode, or click the icon at the top of the vertical toolbar.

 The icons below each face are our Face Assessments.